Glossary

 Page Range

 The start and end pages you read in a session.
 Record like "50-75."
-For ebooks, you can use location numbers; for web pages, use chapter or article numbers—any number that shows progress.
+You can also enter a single page like "100."
+For ebooks, you can use location numbers; for web pages, use chapter or article numbersβ€”any number that shows progress.

 Example: "100-125" means you read from page 100 to page 125.